PGMY/q2w3-fixed-widget/readme.txt

 == Changelog ==

+= 4.0.5 =
+* New option "Inherit widget width from the parent container" to better support responsive layouts.
+* Javascript optimization.

+= 4.0.4 =
+* Added option "Auto fix widget id".
+It is on by default.
+If the plugin is working with this option switched off - leave it in off position!

 = 4.0.3 =
 * Optimized code to resolve [plugin crash after 4.0.1 update](http://wordpress.org/support/topic/the-plugin-crash-after-401-update) problem
 * Minified javascript code